 Asthma can often be treated effectively with medication; however, in some rare cases, patients experience disabling asthma attacks despite treatment.
 In these instances, it can be impossible to maintain full-time work.

-If you can prove you meet all the criteria established by the SSA in its Listing 3.03, which was updated significantly on October 7, 2016, your claim will be automatically approved.
+If you can prove you meet all the criteria established by the SSA in its Listing 3.03, your claim will be automatically approved.

 To meet the requirements for asthma, you must be diagnosed with chronic asthma and fulfill the following requirements: